UBC-MDS/Cost_of_living_py/Proposal.md

+# Section 2: Description of Data

+In this project , we are using the **Cost of Living - NUMBEO Dataset** which is avaialble in [Kaggle](https://www.kaggle.com/joeypp/cost-of-living-numbeo-dataset/) .This data set contains cost of living information of 160 cities across the globe with variety of information such as country, city name, region, rent, cost of owning a house, car etc.
+The Kaggle Dataset has been extracted from [numbeo](https://www.numbeo.com/cost-of-living/) which is the world’s largest crowd-sourced cost of living database which collect statitics on the quality of life informations including housing indicators, crime rates, and healthcare, among many other statistics.
+The website contains around 7,541,898 prices in 10,529 cities which have been entered by 630,509 contributors.

 # Section 3: Research questions and usage scenarios

 Our project answers the broad research question of: “What is the average